diyamanoor/map-container/README.md

 # Getting Started with Create React App

+# Clone the repository and do
 ### `npm install`

+# To Run the React App
 ### `npm start`

 Runs the app in the development mode.\